TanmDL/WATT-EffNet/README.md

 Please cite the following paper if you find it useful for your work:

-G. Y. Lee, T. Dam, M. M. Ferdaus, D. P. Poenar, and V. N. Duong, “Watt-EffNet: A lightweight and accurate model for classifying aerial disaster images,” IEEE Geoscience and Remote Sensing Letters, pp. 1–1, 2023.
+G. Y. Lee, T. Dam, M. M. Ferdaus, D. P. Poenar, and V. N. Duong, “Watt-EffNet: A lightweight and accurate model for classifying aerial disaster images,” IEEE Geoscience and Remote Sensing Letters, pp. 1–1, 2023 (In Press).

+####
+@article{lee2023watt,
+  title={WATT-EffNet: A Lightweight and Accurate Model for Classifying Aerial Disaster Images}, author={Lee, Gao Yu and Dam, Tanmoy and Ferdaus, Md Meftahul and Poenar, Daniel Puiu and Duong, Vu N}, journal={IEEE Geoscience and Remote Sensing Letters}, year={2023}, publisher={IEEE}
+}

 # Some References